 Four Important Points to Keep in Mind Before Buying a Term Insurance Plan

 1. Assess the financial needs of the people for whom you are buying the Insurance Plan.
 For example, if there are children, you need to consider the number of children and the major costs like expenses on education that they will face.
 Also, consider the total number of dependents and their needs, it is very important to think of the needs that may arrive in the future.
 For example, if there are elders or people well on their way to old age, consider their medical requirements.

 2. Calculate the premium you will have to pay annually and decide according to your spending capacity.
 Factoring in the benefits you want, the payout amount you wish your beneficiary to receive, and the riders you want to attach along with the base plan offered by your insurance company.

 3. Study the Claim Settlement Ratio (CSR) of the company before making your purchase.
 An insurer's CSR is calculated as the percentage of claims that they have settled during a financial year.
 While considering your options, you should always look at a company's CSR for at least the last five years because you want to ensure that your family doesn't face any difficulties in claiming their rightful payout.

 4. Lastly, selecting riders is another important thing you need to think carefully about before buying a Term Insurance Plan.
 The Basic Plan is always generic, but the needs of the people vary.
 This is why these riders exist in the first place, to give you a more customized experience based on your needs and wishes.

-Life is unpredictable and unreliable, but we, at Canara HSBC Oriental Bank of Commerce Life Insurance, strive to be the opposite.
+Life is unpredictable and unreliable, but we, at Canara HSBC Life Insurance, strive to be the opposite.
 We understand your needs and offer term insurance and many other plans that act as saving instruments for you so that you can ensure your family's future and ensure their happiness.